What is a content management system (CMS) and how does it work?

 With Experience Manager Sites, your team can:

 - Deliver omnichannel experiences faster.
-Meet customer expectations by leveraging marketer-friendly tools like in-context editing, drag-and-drop functionality, and customizable templates.
-With headless capabilities, IT teams can build frameworks to quickly distribute it to all the right channels so marketers won’t have to re-create the same content over and over.
+Meet customer expectations by using marketer-friendly tools like in-context editing, drag-and-drop functionality, and customizable templates.
+With headless capabilities, IT teams can build frameworks to quickly distribute content to all the right channels so marketers won’t have to recreate the same assets over and over.

 - Streamline content and developer workflows.
 Make siloed operations a thing of the past by bringing your teams together on a centralized platform to eliminate manual processes and enable better collaboration.